ArduPilot/ardupilot_wiki/dev/source/docs/raspberry-pi-via-mavlink.rst

 .. note::

-   These steps assume that you have already `set-up your RPi <http://www.raspberrypi.org/downloads>`__ so that it is running Raspbian.
+   These steps assume that you have `set-up your RPi <http://www.raspberrypi.org/downloads>`__ so that it is running Raspbian.
+These instructions are not required if you are using APSync as described above.

    To avoid the requirement to plug a keyboard, mouse and HDMI screen into your RPi it is convenient to be able to connect from your Desktop/Laptop